 HealthScout AI Analysis

-Goal: Evaluate safety, tolerability, and anti-tumor activity of the PSMA-targeted alpha radioligand FPI-2265 (225Ac-PSMA-I&T) and determine an optimized recommended dose and regimen in PSMA-positive mCRPC following prior 177Lu-PSMA radioligand therapy, with an intent to advance to a registrational Phase 3 portion.
+Goal: Evaluate safety, tolerability, and anti-tumor activity of the PSMA-targeted alpha radioligand FPI-2265 and determine a recommended dose and regimen in PSMA-positive mCRPC previously treated with 177Lu-PSMA radioligand therapy, to support subsequent registrational evaluation.

-Patients: Adults with histologically confirmed adenocarcinoma of the prostate, metastatic castration-resistant, PSMA PET–positive disease, ECOG 0–1 (Phase 2), castrate testosterone on ADT or post-orchiectomy, and prior lutetium-177 PSMA radioligand therapy completed >6 weeks before dosing.
-Key exclusions include >2 prior cytotoxic lines for CRPC, progression before the 3rd cycle of prior 177Lu-PSMA (Phase 2), unresolved ≥Grade 2 toxicities (except alopecia, selected Grade 2 neuropathy), urinary obstruction, recent systemic therapy or large-field radiation, CNS metastases unless treated and stable, liver metastases in Phase 2, superscan on 99mTc bone scan, significant comorbidities, and recent major surgery.
+Patients: Adults with histologically confirmed adenocarcinoma of the prostate, metastatic castration-resistant, PSMA PET/CT–positive, on ongoing androgen deprivation or post-orchiectomy with castrate testosterone, and previously treated with 177Lu-PSMA RLT completed more than 6 weeks prior.
+ECOG 0–1 in Phase 2.
+Exclusions include more than two prior cytotoxic lines for CRPC, rapid progression on prior 177Lu-PSMA before cycle 3 (Phase 2), unresolved ≥Grade 2 toxicities, urinary obstruction, recent cytotoxic/investigational therapy, recent large-field RT, CNS metastases unless treated, liver metastases in Phase 2, superscan bone disease, significant comorbidities, and recent major surgery.

 Eligibility More information